jlmayfield/jlmayfield.github.io/teaching/comp340.md

 Below are the problems for each chapter along with possible programs you might choose to do and present.
 Homework problems are done an a by-chapter basis, but programs are grouped by course section/topic.

 You do not do all of the programming problems.
 You'll choose one per section.
-All problems should be done on LeetCode and documented in an Jupyter Notebook and added to the [Algorithm Notebooks](https://classroom.github.com/a/XRi-dCqj) assignment.
+All problems should be done on LeetCode and documented in an Jupyter Notebook and added to the [Algorithm Notebooks](https://classroom.github.com/a/XRi-dCqj) assignment.,

 | Chapter | Problems | Program Options |
 | --: | :-- | :-- |